 Fineco also doesn’t charge any platform fees, unlike Interactive Investor who charge £9.99 a month on the Investor Service Plan.

 Trading fees of £2.95 per trade makes Fineco one of the cheapest share trading platforms available in the UK and with no minimum when you deposit funds and no minimum account balance, this certainly makes for an attractive offering for investors looking to start trading.

 Guide to opening a Fineco UK account

-Generally speaking, opening a Fineco Bank account was fairly straightforward and can all be done digitally with no minimum deposit in the UK.
-However, we did find that Fineco dragged their heels a bit with their verification process which in our instance took two working days.
+Generally speaking, opening a Fineco Bank share dealing account is fairly straightforward and can all be done digitally with no minimum deposit in the UK.
+However, I did find that Fineco dragged their heels a bit with their verification process which in our instance took two working days.

-You will automatically be assigned a multi currency current bank account with Fineco, which enables you to use this to make payments in the UK as well as trading and investing and gives you access to a Fineco debit card.
-The entire process of opening a bank account took around 15 minutes as Fineco wanted a bit more information than some of the other trading platforms out there but that is to be expected as Fineco operates as a commercial bank account and not just a trading platform.
+You will automatically be assigned a multi currency current bank account with Fineco, which enables you to use this to make payments in the UK as well as online trading and investing and gives you access to a Fineco debit card.
+The entire process of opening a share dealing account took around 15 minutes as Fineco wanted a bit more information than some of the other investment platforms out there but that is to be expected as Fineco operates as a commercial multi currency bank account and not just an investment platform.

 Guide to transferring your investments to Fineco